main-ah-logo-horz-w_gradbox

 Have a conversation and let you daughter or son know that their grandparent may be forgetful, sad, angry and changing, and sometimes this is part of aging and memory loss.
 Talk about ways in which you are working to help your parent and also share this with your caregiver.
 Empower them to stay involved in the life of their grandparent.

-Dependent on your son or daughter’s age, it’s important to keep the explanation short and straightforward.
+Depending on your son or daughter’s age, it’s important to keep the explanation of their grandparents dementia short and straightforward.
 Even teens and young adults may not want the complete medical details of how and why grandma or grandpa is changing.
 Remember, grandparents are the special adults in their lives, often the ones who ‘spoil’ them.
 They are the link that binds generations of a family.
 When grandparents begin to change and are no longer themselves, it is the grandchildren who fear the family and traditions are dissolving.
 Parents have the responsibility of handling the information and understanding about a grandparent’s disease and the emotional angst it may cause for their children.

 Contact Us

 Need help with your mom or dad?
 Our caregivers provide professional dementia care services to keep patients calm, content and safe at home.
-Give us a call at 239-221-6326 for more information on how we can help your loved one.
+Give us a call at (239) 337-4263 for more information on how we can help your loved one.

 Related Articles